 - http://opennmt.net/ enables everyone to train their NMT systems.

 IMHO this is going to be the next “Machine Translation”.
 There are many different types of Question Answering tasks.
 Choosing from options, selecting answers from a paragraph or a knowledge graph and answering questions based on an image (also known as Visual Question Answering) and there are different datasets to get to know the state of the art method.

 - SQuAD dataset is a question answering datasets which tests an algorithm’s ability to read comprehensions and answer questions.
 Microsoft published a paper earlier this year claiming they have reached human-level accuracy for the task.
-The paper can be found here.
 Another important algorithm (which I feel is the coolest) is Allen AI’s BIDAF and its improvements.